228w1a1281/A-Comparative-Study-of-AI-Models-for-Object-Detection-and-Segmentation-in-Remote-Sensing-/README.md

 # 🌍 A Comparative Study of AI Models for Object Detection and Segmentation in Remote Sensing

 This repository contains a complete implementation and comparative analysis of **AI models for object detection and segmentation** using remote sensing imagery.
-The work is organized into **Mini Projects (Mini1 & Mini2)** and a **Major Project**, along with supporting documents.

 ---
 ## 📂 Repository Structure